Causes - Students

 Now, more than ever, we need your support to help our students remain in education and realise their dreams.

-The new Believe fund will allow us to attract, retain and progress talented students, regardless of their financial background.
+The Believe Scholarships and Bursaries fund will allow us to attract, retain and progress talented students, regardless of their financial background.

 Many of our students work part time to supplement their income whilst at university, and young people are twice as likely to work in hospitality and retail which have been badly hit by the economic effects of the pandemic.